phillipnunes/100-days-of-code/log.md

 ### Day 47: November 07 2018

 **Today's Progress**: Today I trained my ES6 with classes, array operations and other "new features".

+### Day 48: November 08 2018

+**Today's Progress**: Today I learned more about event delegations and trained a bit with ES6 features.